EthanHazel/flaredfolders/README.md

 - Export as ICO, ICNS, or PNG for use on Windows, Mac, and Linux
 - Support `16 x 16` to `1024 x 1024` to match native folder scaling

-# Community translations

-## Current translations include
+## Community translations

+We currently have translations from the following languages:

 - English
-- Deutsch
+- Deutsch (German)
-- Español
+- Español (Spanish)

-If you are interested in contributing translations, consider reading our guide on how to here!
+If you're interested in contributing translations, consider reading our guide on how to [here!](https://github.com/EthanHazel/flaredfolders)

+---

 <img src="/.github/images/showcase.png" align="center" />